 EXTENSIONS IN BHUTAN, NEPAL, TIBET, SIKKIM & THAILAND ARE AVAILABLE ON AN INDIVIDUAL BASIS

-ACCESS TO BHUTAN: Druk Air, the national carrier, flies into Paro from Bangkok daily, Delhi (2 flights a week), Calcutta (3 flights a week), Kathmandu (2 flights a week).
+ACCESS TO BHUTAN: Druk Air, the national carrier, flies into Paro from Bangkok (daily), Delhi (2 flights a week), Kolkata (4 flights a week), Singapore (2 flights a week).
 We will provide the air tickets on Druk Air as well as the arrangements for the necessary Pre-Visa requirements.